-The Earbuds are also decked out with a huge touch surface for convenient navigation, including the option to double-tap to open Spotify for Android, without even having to reach for your smartphone.
+The Earbuds are also decked out with a huge touch surface for convenient navigation, including the option to triple-tap to open Spotify for Android, without even having to reach for your smartphone.
 Plus, you can use this area to swipe to adjust the volume, sift through tracks, and pause and play, as and when needed — regardless of the music platform you’re using.

 Eight hours from a single charge?
 You betcha

 Considering both the AirPods 2 and AirPods Pro last for five hours and are around half the size, Microsoft’s claims of getting eight hours on a single charge is good news.
 It’s still a far cry from what we know is possible, but we’ll take what we can get.
 The charging case itself is said to extend the full life of the Surface Earbuds to 24 hours.

 The Surface Earbuds make use of so-called omnisonic drivers.
 These are custom-designed drivers that Microsoft says are “precisely-tuned to deliver an exceptional acoustic experience.”
 You won’t find much about omnisonic speakers on the web outside of Microsoft’s own Surface products.
 That’s because the word is a Microsoft-owned trademark.
 We don’t know how these drivers measure up to the competition yet, but we know they have a steep hill to climb if they want to beat some of the best true wireless earbuds on the market.

 The Microsoft Surface Earbuds will cost $249 when they eventually hit the shelves.
 That’s the same price as Apple’s AirPods Pro which offer several features that aren’t on the Surface Earbuds, like active noise cancellation and a wireless charging case.

 The Surface Earbuds weren’t the only thing announced by Microsoft for its Surface product line.
 Here’s everything the company debuted at its October 2 event.